CodePapi/soft-form/README.md

 **Build** `npm run build`

-Building the app generates a minified version of the app in the `public` folder.
-This minified version can be run locally with `npm run start:local` or deployed as a static website
+Building the app generates a minified version of the app in the `build` folder.
+The generated `build` folder can be deployed as a static website

 **Start locally** `npm run start:local`

-Starting locally builds a minified version of the app and opens it in a web browser
+Starting locally builds a minified version of the app and opens it in a web browser at [localhost:8080](http://localhost:8080)

 ## Tests
 [No tests yet]